Greetings from Shenzhen, China.

 So here’s a look inside his Chinese factory today for you.
 This picture shows the final assembly of one type of shirt… The guy on the left irons the shirt, the girl on the right folds it:

 It isn’t glamorous work.
-But working conditions looked good – way better than working in America washing dishes at a restaurant, for example.
+But working conditions looked pretty good – way better than working in America washing dishes at a restaurant, for example.